Club Adventures Logo

 Day 10: Siem Reap

 After breakfast, it’s off to the Ta Prohm temple, which has large trees embedded in the stone foundations – powerful symbols of nature.
 Next, visit Banteay Srei to snap some pictures of the temple’s intricate stone carvings.
-You can head back to the resort or use your ticket for the Angkor ruins to continue exploring the site.
-The vaulted corridors of Preah Khan are well worth a visit, or you may prefer to spend the afternoon getting to know the town.
+You can head back to the resort explore Siem Reap town, or use your ticket for the Angkor ruins to continue exploring the site.
 Tonight, enjoy a final dinner in the Khmer countryside to say farewell to your group and Cambodia.
 Amid a rustic and romantic setting, you’ll sit down for a private meal in the rice fields of rural Siem Reap .

 Day 13: Siem Reap

 Your adventure comes to an end after breakfast this morning.
-If you would like to extend your stay in Siem Reap, just speak to your booking agent.
+If you would like to extend your stay in Siem Reap, just speak to your booking agent ahead of time.

 Image